Construction to start on Morocco's record-breaking skyscraper

-Credit: BESIX
+Credit: Courtesy BESIX

 Construction to start on Morocco's record-breaking skyscraper